The Internal Hostage: Paying the Ransom to Finally be Seen

 The summer of 2024 was an act of rebellion.
 It was the moment I finally picked up the shovel to face exiles buried in the graveyard of my own Self-Abandonment.

-I was standing in my kitchen negotiating an internal hostage situation, debating on saying yes to a twelve-week business intensive program for self-employed therapists.
+I was standing in my kitchen negotiating an internal hostage situation, debating saying yes to a twelve-week business intensive program for self-employed therapists.

 I wanted to jump out of my skin at the thought of not being smart enough.
 Failing.
 Wasting time, energy, money.
 Except a calm, discerning voice, beneath the chaos of my brain blasting my body with uncertainty, breathed: Just lean in.
 Just say yes.